 You may not be able to create more time, but you can certainly save some.
-In the chart below Marshal D. Carper not only highlights planning as an integral part of writing process but also mentions the proportion of the time it consumes.
+In the chart below Marshal D. Carper not only highlights planning as an integral part of the writing process but also mentions the proportion of the time it consumes.

 Outlines make it possible to reduce content review times and iterations significantly.
-Both, the person requesting content and the one writing it have mutually agreed terms of reference right from start rather than it being the case, that content is re-drafted once an initial version is ready.
+Both, the person requesting content and the one writing it have mutually agreed terms of reference right from the start rather than it being the case, that content is re-drafted once an initial version is ready.
 This is super important for B2B marketing, where internal SMEs with limited time availabilities are involved in the content production process.

 3-With an outline, in-house experts can also create content